bitcoin-abe/bitcoin-abe/README.txt

 For usage, run "abe.py --help" and see the comments in abe.conf.
 By default, Abe reads your Bitcoin blk0001.dat file and runs a chain viewer over FastCGI.
-BUG: reading the block file takes far too long, hours.
+BUG: reading the block file takes far too long, hours on PostgreSQL and days on SQLite3.
 However, Abe remembers where it stopped reading and starts more quickly the second time.

 To run the built-in HTTP server instead of FastCGI, add "--port 2750" or a TCP port number of your choosing.